How does a horse’s personality in the herd relate to how they behave towards people?

 All horses will trust a good leader, and all horses are capable of trusting someone in their lives.

 The previously neglected ones, Ellora and Jasmine, could be forgiven for never wanting to have anything to do with people again, but in fact they are generous in the way that horses often are.

 The usual horse personality in the herd of submissive horses is that of those characters who are willing to sacrifice the best food and first chance at water and shelter, for the opportunity to give the responsibility for the herd to the others.
 They are happy to stay in the background and avoid any heated encounters.

-Ellora was already fifteen when she came to us, and although she has ‘lost her perfume’ a little towards humans, she will still let down her guard with children and her natural sweetness comes out.
-She is not a grumpy mare or hostile in any way, but she has developed a defensiveness which could be perceived as stubbornness, and in terms of horse personality she keeps her distance.
+Ellora was already 15 when she came to us, and although she has ‘lost her perfume’ a little towards humans, she will still let down her guard with children and her natural sweetness comes out.
+She is not a grumpy mare or hostile in any way, but she has developed a defensiveness that could be perceived as stubbornness, and, in terms of horse personality, she keeps her distance.
 The times when she opens up the most are when she has worked well, engaging her body with her rider, and this energetic and physical merging with a rider allows her to let down her guard without feeling vulnerable.
 An example of reaching her mind through her body.